 Painters have brushes, musicians have instruments, and coaches have transformation techniques they use with their clients.

 There are so many different coaching tools and techniques available; however, choosing the most effective ones can be a challenge.

-Ajit Nawalkha, co-founder of Evercoach by Mindvalley, has been coaching thousands of his clients to become more emotionally, spiritually, physically, and mentally resilient and be the change the world needs.
+Ajit Nawalkha, co-founder of Mindvalley Coach (formerly known as Evercoach by Mindvalley), has been coaching thousands of his clients to become more emotionally, spiritually, physically, and mentally resilient and be the change the world needs.

-According to Ajit, transformational coaching techniques can help your clients see new possibilities and make them a reality through their talent.
+According to him, transformational coaching techniques can help your clients see new possibilities and make them a reality through their talent.

 If you are building a coaching business or aspire to master your coaching skills, get inspired by Ajit’s practical insights.